odoo/documentation/accounting/overview/main_concepts/terminologies.rst

      Bank reconciliation is the process of matching transactions from your bank records with existing journal items or creating new journal items on the fly.
-It is a process of verification to ensure that your bank and your records in Odoo say the same thing.
+It is a process of verification to ensure that your bank and your records in Twenty20 say the same thing.

    Reconciliation